Generalized forms of an overconstrained sliding mechanism consisting of two congruent tetrahedra

+Having performed these calculations, like e.g.\ in \cite{7}, \S 2, we have found the following.
+This infinitesimal degree of freedom, at the basic position, is in all the cases considered by us equal to~$1$, except in the case of Tompos's tetrahedra.
+This can be considered as numerically supporting the above conjecture.

+It would be interesting to clarify even that case, when the two pyramids move as rigid bodies.
+(Observe that for $n \ge 4$ this yields an overdetermined system of equations, namely we have $2n$ equations about coplanarities, for six unknowns.)

-{\bf 2.4.} Another generalization of the tetrahedra derived from the cube is the following.
-Let us replace each edge of both tetrahedra by congruent circular arcs, with the same endpoints as the respective edges, each lying in the plane spanned by the respective edge and the centre of the cube.
-Let further either each arc lie in the inner half-plane of the mentioned plane, or each arc lie in the outer half-plane of the mentioned plane, bounded by the straight-line spanned by the edge (Fig.~5).
-(The inner half-plane is the one containing the centre of the cube, the outer half-plane is the other one.)
+{\bf{3.3.}} Another generalization of the pair of tetrahedra, derived in \S 1 from the cube with vertices $(\pm 1, \pm 1, \pm 1)$, is the following.
+We replace each edge of both tetrahedra by congruent circular arcs of some fixed radius.
+These have the same endpoints as the respective edges.
+Moreover, each of them lies in the plane spanned by the respective edge and the centre of the cube.
+Further suppose that any congruence of the above cube to itself is also a congruence of this system of circular arcs.

+Thus we obtain a figure roughly resembling Fig.\ 1 or Fig.\ 3.
 Thus both tetrahedra become tetrahedron-like frames.
+The arcs of circles, replacing diagonals of the same face of the cube, intersect.
+Their point of intersection lies on the straight line, connecting the midpoint of the cube with the midpoint of the considered face of the cube.

-Fixing one of these frames we move the other so that the pairs of circles containing the pairs of circular arcs corresponding to originally intersecting edges of the two tetrahedra have a common point.
-For the physically non-admissible case only a common point with complex coordinates, and in the projective sense, is required, since for this the condition is to be awaited simpler -- using discriminants?? of polynomials, rather than determinants like in \cite{Tarnai--Makai 1989a}.
+{\narrower{\narrower Fixing one of these frames, we move the other one in the following way.
+Each pair of circles, containing the pairs of circular arcs, originally corresponding to diagonals of some face of the cube, continue to have a common point, in the complex projective sense. }}